GreatTreeGames/hugoportfoliotest/content/Projects/1732755188002-Project-Sentinel/index.md

 ## Tools Development

 I did extensive tools development on this project.
-We kept changing the narrative tools we were using to create the content- we went from articy:draft, to inkle writer, to twine, to dialoguesystem for unity, to a custom system.
+We kept changing the narrative tools we were using to create the content- we went from Articy:draft, to Inkle Writer, to Twine, to Dialoguesystem for Unity, to a custom system.
 I had to be pretty fast to adapt to changing requirements on the tool integration side, with my own custom adapters and similar features.
-I created a system to dynamically parse and restructure inkle script using regex and winforms while ingesting it into the unity project assets.
-I also made various editor utilities, and csv ingestion functionality.
+I created a system to dynamically parse and restructure Inkle script using regex and Winforms while ingesting it into the unity project assets.
+I also made various editor utilities, and CSV ingestion functionality.

 ## Plugin Integration

 In addition to changing the external tool setup rapidly, I was also routinely asked to integrate large sections of store-bought asset code quickly.
-It was a challenge to learn the ins and outs of so many competing code structures and integrate them all without compatibility problems, so I developed a very module-based coding style to accomodate the changes.
+It was a challenge to learn the ins and outs of so many competing code structures and integrate them all without compatibility problems, so I developed a very module-based coding style to accommodate the changes.